uguraksoyca/uguraksoyca/README.md

 Currently creating projects with Python - (Machine Learning and Regression Models) and Tableau.

-- 💬 Ask me about anything related to SQL and Excel
+- 💬 Ask me about anything related to SQL, Excel and Power BI

 - 📫 How to reach me uguraksoy.ca@gmail.com